privong/papers-in-markdown/aastex62/demo.md

 #revised: "January 7, 2018"
 #accepted: "\\today"
 #submitjournal: ApJ
-title: "Preparation of Articles using Markdown and Pandoc"
+title: "Preparation of Articles using Markdown and Pandoc: General Description and Templates for AAS Journals and MNRAS"
 shorttitle: "Articles in Markdown and Pandoc"
-shortauthors: Privon and Carberry
+shortauthors: Privon
 author:
 - name: George C. Privon
   ORCID: 0000-0003-3474-1125